Atari 8-bit computers: Software

 Atari did not initially disclose technical information for its computers, except to software developers who agreed to keep it secret, possibly to increase its own software sales.
 Cartridge software was so rare at first that InfoWorld joked in 1980 that Atari owners might have considered turning the slot "into a fancy ashtray".
 The magazine advised them to "clear out those cobwebs" for Atari's Star Raiders, which became the platform's killer app, akin to VisiCalc for the Apple II in its ability to persuade customers to buy the computer.

 Chris Crawford and others at Atari published detailed technical information in De Re Atari.
 In 1982, Atari published both the Atari Home Computer System Hardware Manual and an annotated source listing of the operating system.
 These resources resulted in many books and articles about programming the computer's custom hardware.

 Because of graphics superior to those of the Apple II and Atari's home-oriented marketing, games dominated its software library.
 A 1984 compendium of reviews used 198 pages for games compared to 167 for all others.

 Built-in operating system

-The Atari 8-bit computers come with an operating system built into the ROM.
+The Atari 8-bit computers have an operating system built into the ROM.
 The Atari 400 and 800 have two versions: